 Hydroseeding is generally not used for small areas.
-The downside of hydroseeding is that the seed remains on the soil surface, rather than in close contact with the soil, and is more exposed to birds, wind, and animals.
+The downside of hydroseeding is that the seed remains on the soil surface, rather than being planted into the soil, and is more exposed to birds, wind, and animals.
 An alternative is to spray the seed and fertilizer first, then spray the mulch and tackifier in a separate application.
 This can result in more evenly spread seed and better mulch cover.

-Ultimately, the seed germination percentage in hydroseeded projects is lower.
+Often, the seed germination percentage in hydroseeded projects is lower.
 If hydroseeding is used, double the seeding rate to compensate for the lower germination percentage.

-f.
-Laying sod - If sodding, remove any existing live grass with a sod cutter or till dead grass and weeds into the soil before planting.
+- f.
+Laying sod If sodding, remove any existing live grass with a sod cutter or till dead grass and weeds into the soil before planting.
 Remove clumps and fine grade the soil.
-Lay the pieces in an overlapping pattern and ensure good contact between the sod and the soil surface.

-g.
-Sprigger - A sprigger is a machine that grinds large rolls of Bermudagrass sod and plants the pieces of roots, rhizomes, and stolons into the soil.
+Lay the pieces in an overlapping pattern and ensure good contact between the sod and the soil surface. - g.
+Sprigger A sprigger is a machine that grinds large rolls of Bermudagrass sod and plants the pieces of roots, rhizomes, and stolons into the soil.
 The rhizomes and stolon pieces are watered frequently and can establish in a few weeks or months.
 Sprigging is a way to plant large areas with Bermudagrass without having to sod the whole area.
 It is best suited to large areas accessible to machinery.

-- 7. Seeding specifications and protection - a.
+7. Seeding specifications and protection

+- a.
 Seeding rate and planting depth.
-Check the specifications for the species to be planted.
+Check the specifications for the species to be planted in the grass detail pages or with a knowledgeable seed supplier. - b.

-b.
 Starter fertilizer.
 Apply an organic or starter fertilizer to the soil at the recommended rate prior to planting.

-c.
+For buffalograss projects consider using a starter fertilizer with mesotrione to prevent weeds from germinating (not for use on other grass types). - c.
 Mulch.
 Hydromulch, crimped straw, or pelletized seed mulch can help protect the seed on non-irrigated projects.
-Wood chip mulch is not used for grass seeding projects.
+Wood chip mulch is not used for grass seeding projects. - d.

-d.
 Topdressing.
-Do not topdress the lawn with sand, soil, or peatmoss after seeding.
+In general, do not topdress the lawn with sand, soil, or peatmoss after seeding. - e.

-e.
 Erosion blankets.
 Erosion blankets may be helpful to stabilize the soil on steep slopes or in areas where moving water might cause erosion.
 Erosion blankets are meant to hold the soil temporarily until the grass can establish and stabilize the soil with its rhizomes.
 Choose a biodegradable blanket type with the specifications needed for the slope or potential water volume and velocity.
 Biodegradable blankets, rather than blankets with plastic netting, break down over time when the grass has matured.
-Blankets can be removed after germination, but this process can damage young seedlings and is best performed with care.
+Blankets can be removed after germination, but this process can damage young seedlings and is best performed with care when the grass is dormant.